knpuniversity/ansible/knpu/ansistrano/virtualhost-setup.md

 ## Virtual Host Setup

 There is one more immediate problem: the document root of the project is `/var/www/project/current/web`.
-But... you might rememeber that our Nginx virtual host points to  `/var/www/project/web`.
+But... you might remember that our Nginx virtual host points to  `/var/www/project/web`.
 This needs to change to `/var/www/project/current/web`.